cyberblast/WebServer/readme.md

 * GET static files
   like html markup, stylesheets, images etc...
-* GET dynamic content from static js functions
+* GET content from js functions
   Call any static function in any module.
-* POST to static js functions
+* POST to js functions
-  Just like GET but with payload...
+  Just like GET but with added payload...
 * Define access routes
   Allows to map request urls to local paths, for static files and function calls alike.
 * Simplest blob cache